rensbreur/mouseplague/readme.md

 * Mouse acceleration.

 ### What does not work yet
-* Dragging.
+* Hovering or dragging with any secondary cursor.
-* Smooth use of MacBook internal trackpad and force-touch.
+* The MacBook internal trackpad has a delay and haptic feedback does not work if it is used as a secondary cursor.